prometheusresearch/rios/docs/source/assessment_specification.rst

                                                                     indicates when data collection for the Assessment completed. timeTaken       Assessment, Value   Number      23500               An integer that indicates the number of milliseconds that completion of the scoped object took.
-E.g., it took 23500 seconds for the respondant to provide the value for a particular Field.
+E.g., it took 23500 seconds for the respondent to provide the value for a particular Field.
 =============== =================== =========== =================== =============================================================